For many years, the Getty

 the Villa before the Getty Center

-was built in 1997 to house the collection of European art which was
+was built in 1997 to house the collection of European art that was

 crammed in the upstairs rooms of the Getty